Code-Institute-Submissions/MS1-Catsitting/README.md

     Katsit London is a small cat sitting company set up by a previous veterinary nurse, who has extensive knowledge and experience in caring for animals.
 The business has already a formidable reputation, attracting new customers from recommendations and local pages on social media.

     Katsit London is fast expanding  and needs a simple, yet comprehensive and responsive website, to create an online presence and advertise their services.
-The live website can be found [here](https://lemocla.github.io/MS1-Catsitting/).

     - ### **Business goals:**